Battle of the Pelorus: Prelude

-The battle
+Battle

 Artoces main strength lay in his archers, but, using tactics reminiscent of the Athenians at the Battle of Marathon, Pompey disabled them by means of a rapid infantry charge, which brought his legionaries into close quarters before the enemy fire could take effect.
 At close quarters the Roman legionaries were at a distinct advantage (legionaries excelled at close quarter fighting) and the battle was soon over.
 Greek historian Plutarch called this battle a great battle and noted that Iberian casualties consisted of approximately 9,000 people, while more than 10,000 were taken captive by the Romans.

 Aftermath

 Artoces managed to escape as the Roman pursuit party being hindered by the flooded Pelorus river.
 Eventually the king was forced to turn to diplomacy once more.
 He sent valuable objects made of gold to Pompey and asked for a truce.
 Pompey demanded Artoces' children as hostages and, when the king delayed making a decision, Pompey led his army further into Iberia and left Artoces with no choice.
 He submitted, gave up his children as hostages and signed a peace treaty with the Romans under which the Kingdom of Iberia was to be a friend and ally of the Roman Republic.
 Pompey then marched north-west towards Colchis.